 In the first Inside the Mind of an Attacker series, we walked through scenarios of potential attacks on Active Directory, as well as techniques on how to identify and avoid breaches.
 In this series, we’ll transition to what happens after a successful compromise of Active Directory, in which an attacker attempts to gain persistence after the initial breach.
-We’ll discuss three different types of persistence techniques, as well as ways of spotting the signs of such persistence.
+We’ll discuss several different types of persistence techniques, as well as ways of spotting the signs of such persistence.
 To begin, we’ll start with a quick explanation on why detecting these breaches can be so challenging.

 Detecting Active Directory Breaches and Persistence

 What makes an Active Directory attack so dangerous?
 Once breached, the overall availability of your organization to continue functioning may be greatly impacted, slowing or even halting productivity.
 First, there are the initial effects of a breach, such as a denial-of-service (DOS) attack, which can make Active Directory inaccessible.
 Next, there is the recovery process—it may be necessary to reset each and every account, or the forest may need to be reconstructed from scratch.